sudosoph/docs/content/integrations/how-tos/drupal-setup/set-up-drupal-8.md

 {{% figure src="/docs/images/drupal8-purger-modules.png" %}}

-### Safely store your Aperture Password with the key module
+### Safely store your Section Console Password with the key module

 Navigate to `/admin/config/system/keys/add` and input your section.io password.
 Use key type `Authentication`, and choose whichever key provider you find to be the safest in your particular environment.
 (More info on this in the [key module documentation](https://www.drupal.org/docs/8/modules/key)).